 When you are running your small business, no two days are the same.
 But do you have the time and the staff to keep up with the evolving 401(k) market as well?

 Unless you have a human resources department devoted to managing the company’s plan you could probably use some help staying abreast of these regulatory and market changes.
 In this blog post, we summarize five broad ways to optimize your small business retirement plan in today’s environment.
-For a deep dive, download our SMB 401(k) white paper!
 The bottom line is that if you run a more efficient and less costly plan, more money stays in the 401(k) plan.
 And that greatly improves the odds that you and your employees will be able to fund a successful retirement.

 So let’s get started.
 Here are five things you need to do when optimizing your small business retirement plan:

 1. Stay up to date on compliance

 The Department of Labor’s proposed Fiduciary Rule has garnered a lot of attention over the past couple of years.
 The rule is designed to raise advice standards for investment advisers and ensure investment costs are transparent.
 But the regulatory burden for 401(k) plan sponsors has been increasing since 2012 when the Department of Labor required improved disclosure of investment fees and plan expenses to participants.
 Meanwhile, government oversight and fines have been on the rise.
 So even if your plan has been deemed “compliant” in the past, thanks to new regulations, that may no longer be the case.

 With these new regulations, it’s more important than ever for companies to accurately perform their 401(k) administrative duties.
 Here are some high-level things you may want to implement:

 - Automate manual tasks to reduce the risk of error.
 Make sure to work with a provider who can integrate payroll with your 401(k) recordkeeper.
 This can free up staff time and reduce the risk of errors.